galvez/fabula/README.md

 when parsed) and append it to a file.

 Similarly, `local write` would overwrite the contents of the file, instead of simply appending to it.
-As minimalist and useful as these blocks of inline text can be (way prettier than using native Bash at least), they can still be kind of funky for some people.
+As simple as these blocks of inline text can be (way prettier than using native Bash at least), they can still be kind of funky for some people.

 **Fabula** offers yet another alternative to this case, which is to add a `<string>` block with an identifier, that can later be referenced by an